 - Do not visit untrusted websites; this will reduce any chances of your computer or device getting infected with malware.

 - Physical security of your devices is also important; make sure you enable password PINs on your devices, in case they are ever lost or stolen.

-Stay informed about reported spam or phishing schemes by going to http://status.pace.edu or subscribe to our ITNotices Listserv, which will also provide you with additional important IT-related updates.
+Stay informed about reported spam or phishing schemes by going to the IT Status page or subscribe to our ITNotices Listserv, which will also provide you with additional important IT-related updates.

 Research Hardware and Networking

 Information Technology Services (ITS) provides standard hardware for faculty and staff for typical campus use however research computing usually requires a more robust solution.

 Hardware Purchases for Research